TrinaNix4/CS1410_c_lecture_notes/Readme.md

 same output as python

-* if have a negative vaule for change, goes down by 1
+* if have a negative vaule for change, goes down by 1 (start at 5, go down by 1, and end at 1, but not including 1)

 for i in range(5, 1, -1)
 print (i)